PRBonn/rangenet_lib/README.md

 **Notice**: for the first time running, it will take several minutes to generate a `.trt` model for C++ interface.

+## Applications
 #### Run SuMa++: Efficient LiDAR-based Semantic SLAM
 Using rangenet_lib, we built a LiDAR-based Semantic SLAM system, called SuMa++.

 You could find more implementation details in [SuMa++](https://github.com/PRBonn/semantic_suma/).

+#### Generate probabilities over semantic classes for OverlapNet
+OverlapNet is a LiDAR-based loop closure detection method, which uses multiple cues generated from LiDAR scans.
+More information about our OverlapNet could be found [here](https://github.com/PRBonn/OverlapNet).

+One could use our rangenet_lib to generate probabilities over semantic classes for training OverlapNet.
+More detailed steps and discussion could be found [here](https://github.com/PRBonn/rangenet_lib/issues/31).

 ## Citations